conda/conda-build/docs/source/resources/define-metadata.rst

    * - armv7l
      - True if the platform is Linux and the Python architecture is armv7l.
+   * - aarch64
+     - True if the platform is Linux and the Python architecture is aarch64.
    * - ppc64le
      - True if the platform is Linux and the Python architecture is ppc64le.